FFmpeg/FFV1/ffv1.md

 `micro_version` specifies the micro-version of the FFV1 bitstream.

-After a version is considered stable (a micro-version value is assigned to be the first stable variant of a specific version), each new micro-version after this first stable variant is compatible with the previous micro-version: decoders SHOULD NOT reject a file due to an unknown micro-version equal or above the micro-version considered as stable.
+After a version is considered stable (a micro-version value is assigned to be the first stable variant of a specific version), each new micro-version after this first stable variant is compatible with the previous micro-version: decoders SHOULD NOT reject a content due to an unknown micro-version equal or above the micro-version considered as stable.

 Meaning of `micro_version` for `version` 3: